nrako/fresh_blog_plugin/README.md

 ### TailwindCSS Configuration

-When opting for the default TailwindCSS setup, ensure your `tailwind.config.ts` file includes the following `content` rules to ensures the necessary TailwindCSS utilities aren't pruned.
+When opting for the default route handlers, components and TailwindCSS setup, ensure your `tailwind.config.ts` file includes the following `content` rules to ensure the necessary TailwindCSS utilities aren't pruned.

 ```typescript
 import { type Config } from 'tailwindcss'